 FAQs

-What is the safest way for my child to ride in a car seat?
+What is the safest way to install a backward facing car seat?

-What weight limit should I look for in a backward facing car seat?
+What safety features should I look for in a backward facing car seat?